SergeSu111/simon/README.md

-# simon-css
+# simon-login

-This application deliverable demonstrates the use of basic CSS for styling and a responsive design.
+This deliverable demonstrates authenticating users and storing credentials and authentication tokens in MongoDB.